AlejandroMus/dfn-ranking-unranking/README.md

    These orders must satisfy *monotonicity* and *compatibility* with the fuzzy lattice structure.

 3. **Bijection construction**
-   The ranking (`pos`) function defines a unique integer index for every DFN, while
+   The ranking (`pos`) function defines a unique integer index for every dfn, while
-   the unranking (`pos⁻¹`) function reconstructs the DFN from that index:
+   the unranking (`pos⁻¹`) function reconstructs the dfn from that index:
    \[
    \text{pos}: DFN(n,m) \rightarrow \{0, \ldots, N-1\}, \quad
    \text{pos}^{-1}: \{0, \ldots, N-1\} \rightarrow DFN(n,m)